 You will be entitled to reasons under the AAT Act if you have a right of merits review to the AAT (s 28 AAT Act).

 You will be entitled to reasons under the ADJR Act if:

 •the decision was one to which the ADJR Act applies;

 •it is not a decision listed in schedule 2 of the ADJR Act; and

 •you have standing to challenge the decision (see “Judicial review”).

 Under the ADJR Act “any person who is entitled to make an application (for an order of review)” may require any Commonwealth decision-maker who is subject to the Act:

 … to furnish a statement in writing setting out the findings on material questions of fact, referring to the evidence or other material on which those findings were based and giving the reasons for the decision (s 13).

 The request may be made within 28 days or within a reasonable time, depending on the form of the decision (s 13(5)).

 Under the Administrative Law Act 1978 (Vic) (“ALA”) any “person affected” by a decision to which the ALA applies may ask the decision-maker to provide a statement of reasons (s 8(1)).
-The types of decisions to which the ALA applies are described in “Judicial review”, under the heading “Scope of the Act”.
+The types of decisions to which the ALA applies are described below in the “Judicial review” section, under the heading “Scope of the Act”.
 Normally the request must be made within 30 days after the decision has become known to the individual and in any event not later than 90 days after its giving or notification (s 8(2)).